Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 1. Substitute the `<Endpoint>` with your resource endpoint URL.

-1. Upload your image by one of two methods:**by  Base64 or by Blob url**.
+1. Upload your image by one of two methods:**by content (Base64) or by BlobUrl**.
 We only support JPEG, PNG, GIF, BMP image formats.

    - First method (Recommend): encoding your image to base64.
 You could leverage [this website](https://codebeautify.org/image-to-base64-converter)  to do encoding quickly.
 Put the path to your base 64 image in the _content_ parameter below.